 How Coupler.io works

 You can sign up to Coupler.io with your Google or Microsoft account.
-Click + Add new importer, name it and and set up the ETL pipeline:
+Click + Add new importer, name it, select the source and destination apps, and set up the ETL pipeline:

 Configure the source settings